o3de/sig-docs-community/governance/sig-triage.md

    Most issues which come to sig-docs-community via the o3de repo have already been triaged by an engineering SIG.
 During cross-SIG triage (or under some individual SIG discretion) the `sig/docs-community` label is applied to issues where docs would be a stakeholder.
 For these tickets, it should be enough to _leave a comment_ and, if necessary, create a corresponding issue on `o3de/o3de.org`.

-## Current issue assignment process

-Currently, issue assignment is done _live_ in triage meetings.
-We recommend putting infrastructure in place so that reviews can be load-balanced appropriately among SIG members, but until that time, round-robin live assignment has worked reasonably well.

-1. Look through issues on o3de/o3de.org in pull request which do not have the required number of reviewers. ([Link](https://github.com/o3de/o3de.org/pulls?q=is%3Apr+is%3Aopen+review%3Arequired))

-    Assign any present member of the SIG who volunteers; In the absence of volunteers, the PR may remain without the number of designated reviewers assigned, provided that there is at least _one_ assigned reviewer, and the docs reviewers team is assigned as a reviewer.
+## Check O3DE PRs

-2. Look through issues on o3de/o3de in pull request which require validation from docs. ([Link](https://github.com/o3de/o3de/pulls?q=is%3Apr+is%3Aopen+label%3Asig%2Fdocs-community))
+While PRs **should not** be assigned in triage, the SIG should be aware of PR activity on o3de/o3de which may require review from a sig-docs-community reviewer or maintainer.
+Look through issues on o3de/o3de in pull request which require validation from docs. ([Link](https://github.com/o3de/o3de/pulls?q=is%3Apr+is%3Aopen+label%3Asig%2Fdocs-community))

 These issues are rare, but do show up!
 When they do, they tend to go unnoticed by the SIG due to lack of cross-communication, so it's useful to check during triage/PR assignment to see if there are any open PRs on o3de which require docs signoff.
 Some situations where docs may need to be involved are:

  * Tooltip text
  * Error messages
  * Links to the website
  * README or other supplemental information